Visit

 The Byron Shutz Trail System

-Two footpath trails are available for our visitors.
-Take a 1-mile or 3.25-mile hike through the wild side of Powell Gardens.
+Two footpath trails are available for Powell Garden visitors.
+Take a 1-mile or 3.25-mile hike through the natural, Midwestern landscape.

 The expanded trail was made possible thanks to a generous donation from Marilyn T. and Byron C. Shutz and the Shutz Foundation.